auth0/auth0.net/README.md

 This library contains [URL Builders](https://auth0.github.io/auth0.net/#using-url-builders) which will assist you with constructing an authentication URL, but does not actually handle the authentication/authorization flow for you.
 It is suggested that you refer to the [Quickstart tutorials](https://auth0.com/docs/quickstarts) for guidance on how to implement authentication for your specific platform.

 **Important note on state validation**: If you choose to use the [AuthorizationUrlBuilder](https://auth0.github.io/auth0.net/api/Auth0.AuthenticationApi.Builders.AuthorizationUrlBuilder.html) to construct the authorization URL and implement a login flow callback yourself, it is important to generate and store a state value (using [WithState](https://auth0.github.io/auth0.net/api/Auth0.AuthenticationApi.Builders.AuthorizationUrlBuilder.html#Auth0_AuthenticationApi_Builders_AuthorizationUrlBuilder_WithState_System_String_)) and validate it in your callback URL before exchanging the authorization code for the tokens.

+**On-Behalf-Of Token Exchange (RFC 8693)**: Use `AuthenticationApiClient.GetTokenOnBehalfOfAsync` to exchange an incoming user access token for a short-lived token scoped to a downstream API.
+See [On-Behalf-Of Token Exchange](Examples.md#8-on-behalf-of-token-exchange-obo).

 See [more examples](Examples.md#authentication-api).